 Part-time Doctoral Classification is also available.
 Students who wish to be classified as part-time must obtain approval from their proposed supervisor and graduate program advisor as part of the admission process.

 The Ph.D. degree typically requires four years to complete through full-time study.
 There are no course requirements for the Ph.D. program.
 Appropriate coursework may be selected in consultation with the student's supervisory committee.
 All doctoral students are required to successfully complete a comprehensive examination.
 The major requirement for the Ph.D. is completion of a research dissertation meeting the Faculty of Graduate and Postdoctoral Studies requirements.

 Master of Applied Science

-Students admitted to the M.A.Sc program will normally possess a bachelor's degree in civil engineering or a related discipline with a minimum GPA of B+ (76-79%) and must meet the general admission requirements for master's degree programs set by the Faculty of Graduate and Postdoctoral Studies.
+Students admitted to the M.A.Sc. degree program normally possess a bachelor's degree in an area of applied science or engineering, and must meet the general admission requirements for master's degree programs set by the Faculty of Graduate and Postdoctoral Studies.

 Master of Engineering

 For information about the professional Master of Engineering (M.Eng.) program, please see Master of Engineering.

 For information about the professional graduate certificate program, please see Graduate Certificate in Applied Geological Engineering.